MoeShaa123/eng130_AWS/Jenkins.md

 - It has 1000+ plugins to ease your work.
 If a plugin does not exist, you can code it and share it with the community.
 - It is free of cost.
 - It is built with Java and hence, it is portable to all the major platforms.

+### Steps

+- Create a new ssh pair
+- Copy the public and private key into ssh folder
+- Create a new CI/CD pipeline - app folder
+- Generate a new ssh pair (ensure to generate it in .ssh folder on localhost)
+- Copy file.pub to github repo (will show you in a minute)
+- Copy the private key in Jenkins